home-assistant/home-assistant.io/source/_integrations/ibeacon.markdown

 {% include integrations/config_flow.md %}

+iBeacons are Bluetooth-enabled devices that advertise identifiers to announce their location.
+For example, an iBeacon attached to a trash can be used to determine if the trash can is in the garage or on the street.
+Home Assistant can estimate the distance of an iBeacon device in proximity to the nearest Bluetooth adapter.

-iBeacon devices will be automatically detected and added as they are discovered once the integration has been added via the UI.
+iBeacon devices will be automatically detected and added as they are discovered once the integration has been added via the UI and the [Bluetooth](/integrations/bluetooth) integration is enabled and functional.

 iBeacon Devices are tracked by a combination of the following data: